satganes/diy-event-notifications/README.md

 2. Dockerization of the microservices
 3. Full fledged front end using Reactjs or Angular (should start exploring angular 5)
 4. What is rethinkdb? (https://geowarin.github.io/a-simple-chat-with-spring-boot-and-rethinkdb/)
-5. Read about cloud foundry and explore stuff.
+5. Read about cloud foundry and explore.